 Outside of work, Steve enjoys time with his family and friends.
 He loves fishing, hiking, animal tracking, birding and following the Red Sox and other professional sports.

-Credit Hours: This course offers 1.5 continuing education credit hours
+Credit Hours: CEs provided with this course include 1.5 continuing education hours of credit.

 Marriage and Family Therapists: Many MFT licensing boards accept our courses or one of the approvals which we have from professional associations.
 You can check with your board to determine if this course would be accepted by your licensing board.